What is dentistry?

 - ALWAYS remember to brush your teeth at least two times a day, and floss at least once!

-- Make sure to use toothpaste that contains fluoride, and ask Dr. Schneider if you need a fluoride rinse.
+- Make sure to use toothpaste that contains fluoride, and ask Dr. Han if you need a fluoride rinse.
 This will help prevent cavities.